 The dragon crowds atom to atom.

-As it sinks, warm and deeply,
+As it shrinks, warm and deeply,

 Scales are inked upon her back.

 Slides with languor the serpent green.

 With an aim, true and steady,

 Fires the pistol at the dragon.

 Speeds the bullet churning air.